Student Resources

 Day 2: English test, Academic life at Gonzaga, and American Culture.

-Day 3: Online Resources, Student Pannel, Career Premium, Final Day Pizza Party and Movie!
+Day 3: Online Resources, Student Panel, Career Premium, Final Day Pizza Party, and Movie!

 If you would like to do some practice in preperation, practice exams can be found here: ITEP practice exam